Popular Stories

 3. Disease

 Several fungal diseases might also be the issues, such as bacterial blast and botrytis disease.
 A visual inspection of the tree and curling leaves will help you identify these diseases.
+Look out for pustules, unusual colours and powdery textures on the top and underside of leaves.

 citrus leaf curl of kaffir lime citrus tree